 – Choose high quality hair dye products that won’t strip or damage your hair

 – Avoid styles with too much bleach

 – Avoid darker or lighter colors that will highlight thinning hair

-Many experts recommend sticking to just a shade or two lighter or darker than your actual hair color if you’re worried about damaging sensitive locks.
+Many experts recommend sticking to just a shade or two lighter or darker than your natural color if you’re worried about damaging sensitive locks.
 The less processing the dye has to do, the better for your hair.

 Making the Most of Hair Color in Your 40s